 2. Buy the ingredients you will need to bake.

 3. Make a list and plan to bake ahead of time to make it more time manageable.

-5. Plan other gluten free foods and keep them easily accessible.
+5. Plan other gluten-free foods and keep them easily accessible.
 Cut up fruits, veggies, pre-cook proteins.

-Here is a tip example: On Sunday I will blend up a dozen eggs with salsa and cook up sausage and put in bowls in fridge ready for easy omelets.
+Here is a tip example: On Sunday I will blend up a dozen eggs with salsa and cook up sausage and put in bowls in the fridge ready for easy omelets.
 This prep time will save you precious minutes during the week and you can have an omelet from pan to plate in under 5-10 mins.
 Eggs are great staple proteins.
 They are filling and help you stay full for hours.
 They are one of my favorite proteins for my family.
 The egg yolks are also great for cleansing the liver.

 One thing you will learn quickly is how much easier it is to eat wheat products.
 Once you read Wheat Belly you will see why you should make the effort to transition you and your family from the traditional wheat products.

-There are some great gluten free alternatives:
+There are some great gluten-free alternatives:

 4. Almond flour

 * A little note on coconut flour, get familiar with coconut flour websites for recipes.
 Coconut flour requires less flour and more liquids.
 The one thing I have learned is that you can pretty much make anything you currently eat with traditional whole wheat with alternative ingredients.
 The more time you study which one to use, you will get better at using the right replacement to get a taste you and your family will enjoy.